1. Categories for the Challenge

 Advocacy and Outreach

-- Teams will be required to submit their Final Report by 5.00pm on 1 September 2023.
+- Teams will be required to submit their Final Report (deliverables as stated by the judging panel).

 Final Tally and Prize Presentation